Best Rimini Beach Hotels for Families: Direct Sand Access (2026)

 Rimini has 15 km of sandy Adriatic coastline split into numbered beach clubs called *bagni*, each with its own sun loungers, showers, lifeguards, and kids' entertainment.
 That setup is why Italian families have been coming here for decades: you walk out of your hotel, cross the promenade, and your beach spot is waiting with the umbrella already open.
 We picked 5 hotels between 85 and 270 EUR/night that sit directly on or steps from the sand, all rated 9.0+ on Booking.com.
 You get a real private beach section, not a shared public strip, plus playgrounds and animation staff to keep the kids busy while you read a book.
 If you also want water slides, check our water park hotels in Rimini.
 For the full package with meals included, see all-inclusive Rimini hotels.

 Getting to Rimini is easy: Bologna airport is 1h20 by shuttle bus (Flixbus runs direct for 9 EUR), or you can fly into Rimini Federico Fellini airport, a 15-minute taxi ride to the seafront.
+If your kids need more than just sand and sea, check our guide to hotels with playgrounds in Rimini.
 The train station sits in the city center, connected to Bologna, Milan, and Rome by Trenitalia and Italo.
 Along the beachfront, rent bikes from your hotel (most offer them free) and ride the lungomare cycling path that runs the entire coast.
 For rainy days, Italia in Miniatura is a theme park in Viserba with scale models of Italian monuments, perfect for kids 3-10.
 Evenings are for gelato on the pedestrian streets of Borgo San Giuliano, Fellini's old neighborhood with painted murals on every wall.
 Strollers work fine on the flat seafront promenade but struggle on the cobblestones of the old town centro storico.
 If you want a sandier Italian alternative with crystal-clear water, compare with our beach hotels in Sardinia.

 🏖️Why Rimini is Italy's best beach destination for families